When should I start my CPP?

 - Your tax situation

-If you have not yet retired, even if you’re working reduced hours, doing contract work, or some other part-time work that puts your total income close to or higher than the cut-off for the lowest federal marginal tax bracket ($47,629 for 2019), you may want to consider deferring CPP until your income is lower (if you expect it to be lower in the future).
-Taking CPP early makes even less sense if your other income is $95,259 (where the third federal tax bracket starts) or higher, causing your entire CPP income to be taxed at the 36% rate in Alberta or nearly 40% in B.C.
+If you have not yet retired, even if you’re working reduced hours, doing contract work, or some other part-time work that puts your total income close to or higher than the cut-off for the lowest federal marginal tax bracket ($48,535 for 2020), you may want to consider deferring CPP until your income is lower (if you expect it to be lower in the future).
+Taking CPP early makes even less sense if your other income is over $97K (where the third federal tax bracket starts), causing your entire CPP income to be taxed in the high-30s, possibly over 40%.

 All else aside, say you’re fully retired at age 60 and have other sources of income so you don’t really need your CPP income.
 You have the financial capacity to save 100% of whatever you receive from CPP and just want to get as much as possible out of it over the long-term.